petervanderdoes/AVH-Amazon/readme.txt

 None

 == Changelog ==
-= 3.1.5 (Unreleased) =
+= 3.1.4.4 (Unreleased) =
 * RFC: Widget: Instead of selecting random items, select the ones that were added last.
 (Not completely implemented, currently requires a hard coded change for this to work.)
 * Added caching.
-Wishlists are cached for 23 hours to speed up the lookup process.
+Wishlists and Items are cached for 23 hours to speed up the lookup process.

 = 3.1.4.1 =
 * RFC: Removed line break tags in the wishlist widget after the image and caption.